 The agreement is an extension of the the Environmental Agreement on NOx for the period 2008-2010.
 The Environmental Agreement - and the Participant Agreement - constitutes the framework for the efforts of the Business Sector's NOx Fund.

 Through the Environmental Agreement, the Business Organisations shall facilitate concrete reductions of the nitrogen oxide gases that are harmful to the environment.
 Undertakings that sign the Agreement will be exempt from paying NOx tax in return for their commitment to the obligations laid down by the Business Sector’s NOx Fund whose primary task is to provide funding for NOx-reducing measures.

-The agreements are important contributions to meet Norway’s commitments in the Gothenburg Protocol for 2010 and the future NOx commitments Norway will receive in 2020.
+The agreements are important contributions to meet Norway’s commitments in the Gothenburg Protocol.
 In addition, the work ensures improved calculations on NOx emissions.

 The Environmental Agreement 2011-2017

 In total, the business organisations shall facilitate emission reductions stipulated in the Agreement 2011-2017 to 16,000 tonnes of NOx, as well as maintain the effect of the obtained emission reductions for the entire period.
 The Agreement has for this period both yearly and two-year goals to fulfil.